valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   The version of the process is now visible on the 'Progress' tab of a case.

+* **Updates to the Carbon look and feel**

+  The following components have been updated to the Carbon library:
+    - Case Definition Search Fields tab
+    - Case Definition List tab
+    - Plugin list

+* **Processes Tab**

+  The Connected Processes list has been moved and migrated to the ValtimoCarbonList from the Configuration tab and has been added to a new *Processes* of its own.

+* **Connected processes to a Document Definition Version**

+  Now a process can be connected to a specific version of a Case Definition.

 ## Bugfixes

 The following bugs were fixed: